nacnudus/lexl/README.md

 Inspiration
 -----------

-The [research](https://drive.google.com/file/d/0B79P2Uym3JjvMjlaWWtnTWRLQmc/view?usp=sharing) Felienne Hermans inspired this package, and the related [XLParser](https://github.com/spreadsheetlab/XLParser) project was a great help in creating the grammar.
+[Research](https://drive.google.com/file/d/0B79P2Uym3JjvMjlaWWtnTWRLQmc/view?usp=sharing) by Felienne Hermans inspired this package, and the related [XLParser](https://github.com/spreadsheetlab/XLParser) project was a great help in creating the grammar.